francescmm/GitQlient/docs/index.md

 ### GitQlient configuration

-In the GitQlient configuration, the user can change some internal parameters that GitQlient uses to update the view and internal data.
+In the GitQlient configuration, you can change some internal parameters that GitQlient uses to update the view and internal data.
 The available options are:

 - Auto-Fetch interval: defined in minutes (from 0 to 60) this interval is used to fetch automatically the changes in the remote repository.
 - Auto-Prune: if active, GitQlient will perform prune actions when it does the automatic fetch.
 - Disable logs: if active, it disables GitQlient logs.
-- Log level: Allows the user to choose the threshold of the levels that GitQlient will write.
+- Log level: Allows you to choose the threshold of the levels that GitQlient will write.
 The higher level, the lesser amount of logs.
-- Auto-format files (not operative): if active, every time that the user commits, it will perform an auto-formating of the code.
+- Auto-format files (not operative): if active, every time that you make a commit, it will perform an auto-formating of the code.
 The formatting will be done by using clang and the clang-format file defined at the root of the repository.

 ### Initializing a new repository

-To create a new local repository the option *Init new repo* opens a dialog to set all the information that Git needs.
-This contains:
+To create a new local repository you have to click over the option *Init new repo*.
+It opens a dialog to set all the information that Git needs.
+This is:

 - Destination of the repository (where it will be stored locally)
 - Repository name: the name of the repository (refers to the folder name of the project)

-In addition the Git user can be configured and by checking the checkbox GitQlient will open the repository after it's created.
+In addition, you can configure the Git user by checking the checkbox GitQlient will open the repository after it's created.

 ![GitQlient - Init new repo](/GitQlient/assets/1_init_repo.png "GitQlient - Init new repo")GitQlient - Init new repo

 ### Cloning a remote repository

-To clone an existing remote repository we have to select the option *Clone new repo*.
-It will show a dialog that ask for all the necessary data that Git needs to clone a repo.
+To clone an existing remote repository you have to select the option *Clone new repo*.
+After clicking the button, it will show a dialog that ask for all the necessary data that Git needs to clone a repo.
 That is:

 - Repository destination: where the repository will be stored.
 - URL: The remote URL for the repository.